waynodiablo/Oystercard/bookmark_manager/18_adding_user_accounts.md

 ## To complete this challenge, you will need to

 - [ ] Write a failing feature test that checks the following:
+  - [ ] The user can visit a RESTful URL and enter their email and password into the signup form.
-  - [ ] when a user signs up, the `User` count increases by 1
+  - [ ] When the user submits the form, their data is posted to a RESTful URL.
-  - [ ] the page displays a welcome message to the new user
+  - [ ] When the user submits the from, the are directed to a new page where they see a welcome message.
-  - [ ] the email address for that user in the database is correct.
+  - [ ] The email address the user entered is displayed on the welcome page.
+  - [ ] The `User` count increases by 1.
 - [ ] Make the test pass
 - [ ] Ensure that your `User` model supports an encrypted Password
 - [ ] Ensure that Sinatra is configured to have encrypted sessions